 History of Science, Technology, and Environment

-With a research tradition in the History of Science, consolidated around the IHC facilities at the University of Évora, the group develops studies about laboratories, museums, disciplines, objects, and scientific collections, taking into account the international involvement of scientific practices since the 18th century.
-The group’s researchers are dedicated to the history of different processes of circulation of knowledge and techniques, analysing specificities within the different disciplinary fields, but also considering science in a general historical framework.
+With a tradition of research in the field of History of Science, consolidated around the IHC centre at the University of Évora, the Research Group develops studies on laboratories, museums, disciplines, objects and scientific collections, taking into account the international ecosystem of scientific practices since the 18th century.
+The researchers of the group are dedicated to the history of different processes of circulation of knowledge and techniques, analysing specificities internal to the different disciplinary fields but also considering science in a general historical framework.

-Moreover and within this context, given the technical development and technological applications of science in the fields of human and non-human life, the group is currently an important meeting point between Studies on Science and Technology and Environmental History.
-Research projects on the history of forests and forestry policies, as well as on the history of seeds, plagues and famines, or even on the history of the great fires, are an expression of this junction.
-The group has also contributed to the development and renewal of imperial history, both in the History of Science and in Environmental History.
+In this context, and given the technical development and technological applications of science in the fields of human and non-human life, the Research Group on the History of Science, Technology and the Environment is, currently, an important meeting place between Science and Technology Studies and Environmental History.
+From this reunion have arisen research projects on the history of forests and forestry policies, as well as the history of seeds, plagues and famines, and even the great wildfires.
+The group has also contributed to the development and renewal of Imperial History in the fields of the History of Science and Environmental History.

 Picture: Page 589, Figure 211: Vue ideale de nuit du Palais de l’Exposition d’Electricite de Paris, en suupposant le toit central enleve.
 Les nouvelles conquetes de la science / Tome 1: L’électricité / par Louis Figuier (Source: Wellcome Collection).